 "义和团运动" can be translated into English as "the Boxer Movement" or "the Boxer Rebellion".

-"Boxer" refers to the participants of the movement, who were often referred to as "Boxers" by foreigners due to their practice of martial arts and boxing-like exercises as part of their preparations and rituals.
+"Boxer" refers to the participants of the movement, who were often called "Boxers" by foreigners due to their martial arts practices.

-"Movement" emphasizes its nature as a social and political movement.
+"Movement" emphasizes its social and political nature as a significant upheaval.

-"Rebellion" highlights its aspect as an armed uprising or revolt against foreign influence and the Qing government's perceived collaboration with it.
+"Rebellion" highlights its aspect as an armed uprising against foreign influence and the Qing government's perceived collaboration with it.